Practical Ethics for a Changing World

 If you seek strategies to improve abundance in your life and community, then this site may be for you.
 It’s a place to build understanding and generate ideas for a better future.

-For example, consider the ethics of individuals, companies, and IT systems remorselessly and automatically maximizing profit and power: What’s driving them?
+For example, consider the ethics of people remorselessly maximizing profit and power: What’s driving them?
 What incentives would instead make corporate and government leaders personally interested in the public’s basic needs?
 What motivation could trigger widespread investment in making life better for everyone?
 Selfishness isn’t working.

-Admittedly, avarice can lead to material abundance, but self-enriching heartlessness undermines authentic relationships.
-Furthermore, its a self-destructive coping behavior that puts eveyone at risk, like a driver aggressively weaving through traffic.
+Admittedly, while avarice can lead to material abundance, self-enriching heartlessness always undermines trust eventually.
+Furthermore, the behavior is a self-destructive coping mechanism that puts eveyone at risk, like a driver aggressively weaving through traffic.

-No promises, but we believe that an ethical life usually leads to personal abundance, strong friendships, effectiveness at work, and opportunity.
+No promises, but an ethical life usually leads to personal abundance, strong friendships, effectiveness at work, and opportunity.
 People want you around because you make things better.

 Keep reading, subscribe to our newsletter, and start commenting to get involved!